Luise Kraushaar: Life

 From December 1940, Kraushaar was working with Otto Niebergall who was the leader of the "Comité „Allemagne libre“ pour l'Ouest" (CALPO), a movement based in southern France which operated as a branch of the Moscow-based National Committee for a Free Germany ("Nationalkomitee Freies Deutschland" / NKFD).
-There is a record that in 1941 she saw the author Maria Leitner in Marseilles in 1941.
-In November 1943 Kraushaar moved her own base to Marseilles, continuing her work for the German Communist Party in exile as a contributor to a newspaper entitled "Unser Vaterland".
+There is a record that in 1941 she saw the author Maria Leitner in Marseille in 1941.
+In November 1943 Kraushaar moved her own base to Marseille, continuing her work for the German Communist Party in exile as a contributor to a newspaper entitled "Unser Vaterland".
 During 1944/45, with the German occupation forces being pushed out of France, she was mandated by CALPO to undertake "antifascist" political work with German POWs.

 The war ended, formally in May 1945, and Kraushaar returned to the Soviet occupation zone in what remained of Germany.
 In December 1945 she relocated to Hamburg in the British occupation zone.
 With the postwar division of Germany becoming progressively more pronounced, in May 1947 she moved back into the Soviet zone, working until 1952 as an instructor in the "central secretariat" of the newly formed Socialist Unity Party of Germany (Sozialistische Einheitspartei Deutschlands / SED), which, after October 1949, became the ruling party of a new German dictatorship, ruled separately from the three western occupation zones.
 She subsequently worked for a long time as a consultant with the East German Culture Ministry.
 In 1958 she became a researcher with the Central Party Archive and at the party's Marxism–Leninism Institute.
 Her research work and the party publications resulting from it focused on Germany's anti-fascist resistance movement during the Hitler years.
 She retired in December 1985.